Airds

 Airds faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 14.0%, significantly lower than Greater Sydney's average of 38.0%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 8.4%, followed by postgraduate qualifications (4.7%) and graduate diplomas (0.9%).
-Trade and technical skills are prevalent, with 31.4% of residents aged 15+ holding vocational credentials - advanced diplomas (8.8%) and certificates (22.6%).
+Bachelor degrees are most common at 8.4%, followed by postgraduate qualifications (4.7%) and graduate diplomas (0.9%).
+Vocational credentials are prevalent, with 31.4% of residents aged 15+ holding them, including advanced diplomas (8.8%) and certificates (22.6%).
+Educational participation is high at 39.0%, with 15.8% in primary education, 13.1% in secondary education, and 2.5% pursuing tertiary education.

-Educational participation is high, with 39.0% of residents currently enrolled in formal education.
+Educational participation is notably high, with 39.0% of residents currently enrolled in formal education.
 This includes 15.8% in primary education, 13.1% in secondary education, and 2.5% pursuing tertiary education.

 Frequently Asked Questions - Education